AbsurdUsername/TimeStamper/README.md

 # TimeStamper

-## Lightweight program to take timestamp, just like with your stopwatch
+## Lightweight program to take timestamps, just like with your stopwatch

 ## Requirements Linux/Windows
 - Python 3.x